 Exemption for investment entities

-Additional exemption from consolidation (and IFRS 3 accounting) relates to investment entities that are required to measure all of its subsidiaries at fair value through profit or loss in accordance with IFRS 9 (IFRS 10.4B and IFRS 10.31-33).
+Additional exemption from consolidation (and business combination accounting) relates to investment entities that are required to measure all of its subsidiaries at fair value through profit or loss in accordance with IFRS 9 (IFRS 10.4B and IFRS 10.31-33).
 An investment entity is an entity that (IFRS 10.27):

 - obtains funds from one or more investors for the purpose of providing those investor(s) with investment management services;

 - commits to its investor(s) that its business purpose is to invest funds solely for returns from capital appreciation, investment income, or both; and

 - measures and evaluates the performance of substantially all of its investments on a fair value basis.